 When the cake has cooled to room temperature, make the filling.
 Whip the cream, sour cream, and three tablespoons of powdered sugar in the mixer until it forms stiff peaks.

 Spread this cream evenly over the top of the cake sponge, except for a couple of inches on one of the shorter sides.

 Rolling the cake is pretty easy at this point, don't worry.
 Begin from the short end that you did cover with cream and lift up the edge.
 Begin rolling it towards the other end, peeling off the paper as you go.
 If the cake cracks a little, don't worry since the roll will hold it in place.
 Roll all the way to the un-creamed side then lift the cake up and place it seam-side down on the serving dish.

-Time to make the chocolate ganache.
 Place the cream in a saucepan and bring to a boil.
 Take it off the heat, add the chocolate and let it sit together for five minutes.
 While it's sitting, place baking paper all around the cake and tuck it just under its edge.
 This helps with chocolate spillage.

-Stir the chocolate and cream together and then let it cool slightly.
-About ten minutes.
+Stir the chocolate and cream together and then let it cool slightly -- about ten minutes.
 Next, slowly pour it over the yule log so that the cake is covered.
 You'll see what I mean about the paper helping with the spillage here.
 Wait another five minutes before running a fork along the ganache to create tree bark texture.

 You can leave this cake at room temperature if you're planning on serving it the same day.
 If you're making it the day before, refrigerate it and take it out to come to room temperature before serving.